sophie-kiehl/MIP_280A4_Final_Project/report.md

    | tee ~/MIP_280A4_Final_Project/Quality_Control_and_Trimming/cutadapt.log
 ```

-3. Examine how the trimming report
+3. Examine the trimming report

    a.
 33.4% of the forward reads and 31.0% of the reverse reads had adapter sequences trimmed